xCDAT/xcdat-validation/scripts/performance-benchmarks/README.md

 > - Memory: 1,000 GiB
 > - CPU: Intel(R) Xeon(r) CPU E7-8890v4 @ 2.20GHz
 >
-> **If your machine does not have the same amount memory or more, the benchmark might not
+> **If your machine does not have the same amount of memory or more, the benchmark might
-> complete successfully.
-This is because the serial runs loads the datasets into memory.**
+> crash at some point.
+This is because the serial runs load the data into memory.**

 ## Prerequisites